-Multi-factor Authentication Best Practices for Securing the Modern Digital Enterprise
+Multi-Factor Authentication: Best Practices for Securing The Modern Digital Enterprise

 This white paper proposes best practices for customer and enterprise deployments of step-up MFA.
 It explores a risk-based approach that combines dynamic step-up authentication with passive contextual mechanisms, such as geolocation and time of day.
 A risk-based approach provides a holistic assessment of users, their computing environment and the nature of the transaction they’re attempting to perform, with the end goal of applying proportionate authentication and authorization.